 (d) The captions of this Agreement are for convenience of reference only and shall not affect in any manner any of the terms, covenants or conditions hereof.
 This Agreement may be executed in multiple counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same document.

-(e) If any legal action is necessary to enforce the terms and conditions of this Agreement, the prevailing party shall be entitled to receive all costs of suit and reasonable attorneys' fees as determined by the court upon a final determination of such action.

-(f) The parties agree that the duration and scope for which this Agreement is to be effective have been specifically negotiated by the parties and each of them specifically agrees that such duration and scope are reasonable.
-If any provision of this Agreement is determined by any court of competent jurisdiction to be invalid or unenforceable, such agreement or covenant shall be interpreted to extend only to the maximum extent as to which it is valid and enforceable, all as determined by such court in such action.
+(e) If any provision of this Agreement is determined by any court of competent jurisdiction to be invalid or unenforceable, such agreement or covenant shall be interpreted to extend only to the maximum extent as to which it is valid and enforceable, all as determined by such court in such action.
 Should any provision of this Agreement or part thereof be held invalid or unenforceable, such validity or unenforceability shall not affect the validity or enforceability of any other provisions of this Agreement.

 IN WITNESS WHEREOF, the parties have caused this Agreement to be signed by their duly authorized representatives.